Images of Paronychia

 - Prescribe a topical antifungal medication.

-- Prescribe an oral antifungal medicine or antibiotics.
+- Prescribe topical or oral antibiotics.

 Trusted LinksMedlinePlus: Nail DiseasesClinical Information and Differential Diagnosis of Paronychia